 Car Accidents and Spinal Cord Injury in Los Angeles

 Car accidents are one of the leading causes of spinal cord injuries in Los Angeles.
-Victims may suffer from partial mobility loss or complete paralysis from rollover crashes due to spinal cord compression, fractures, or severing of spine.
+Victims may experience partial mobility loss or complete paralysis due to spinal cord compression, fractures, or severe trauma to the spine.

-Spinal cord injuries in car accidents often happen when the neck or upper back takes the forceful impact of a collision.
-Damage to the spinal cord disrupts the connection between the brain in the body, causing a lasting or permanent paralysis.
-While surgery and spinal rehabilitation after an accident may help, most victims continue to live with lifelong physical and mobility challenges.
+Spinal cord injuries in car accidents often occur when the neck or upper back absorbs the force of a collision.
+Damage to the spinal cord can disrupt communication between the brain and the body, potentially resulting in long-term or permanent impairment.

-At Jacoby and Meyers, we understand how life-changing spinal cord injuries can be for the victims and their loved ones.
-Our Los Angeles Car Accident Lawyers are here to fight for the compensation you deserve.
-You can also review our recent settlements to see proven results from cases similar to yours.
+At Jacoby and Meyers, we understand how serious spinal cord injuries can be for victims and their families.
+Our Los Angeles car accident lawyers provide legal representation to individuals seeking compensation related to spinal cord injuries.
+You may also review prior case results* for more information.

 Michael Akiva is Managing Partner of Pre-Litigation of Jacoby & Meyers.
 Having started his career as an attorney at Latham & Watkins LLP, a prestigious, global corporate law firm, Michael quickly realized that representing big corporations was not for him.
 After leaving the firm, Michael dedicated himself to fighting for the rights of the injured.
 Education J.D.
 UCLA School of Law, Editor, UCLA Law Review B.S., Finance, University of Southern California, Magna cum laude